A Provably Convergent Plug-and-Play Framework for Stochastic Bilevel Optimization: Method

 Next, we introduce MSEBA, an algorithm that integrates different stochastic estimators, including PAGE and ZeroSARAH.
 This algorithm demonstrates the flexibility of PnPBO and provides an example for its plug-and-play implementation.

 We choose the stochastic estimators \( \mathcal{A} \) and \( \mathcal{C} \) for the UL variable \( x \) and implicit variable \( z \) update modules, respectively, as PAGE.
-Specifically, the updates are as follows
+Specifically, for $k\geq1$, the updates are as follows

 That is, with probability (w.p.) \( p \), we compute the full gradient \( D^x_k \), and w.p. \( 1-p \), we update the previous iteration’s direction using the samples.
-The update directions for $z$ follow a similar approach:
+The update direction for $z$ is constructed analogously: with probability $p$, $v_k^z=D_k^z$, and with probability $1-p$, $v_k^z=v_{k-1}^z+D_{k;I,J}^z-D_{k-1;I,J}^z$.
 The stochastic estimator \( \mathcal{B} \) is chosen as ZeroSARAH, and the construction of its update direction is given by \eqref{zero_y}.

+One initialization setting for MSEBA is the following one-time full initialization, where $\widetilde w_{0,j}$ is initialized for all $j\in[m]$:

+For the ZeroSARAH estimator $\mathcal B$, the minibatch initialization described in Section~3.2.1 can alternatively be used at $k=0$, thereby avoiding full initialization of $\mathcal B$.

 \begin{remark} As established in Section \ref{section_mseba}, MSEBA achieves optimal sample complexity in the finite-sum setting.
 This algorithm serves as an example to demonstrate the theoretical feasibility of integrating different stochastic estimators into the three update modules, highlighting the flexibility of PnPBO.
-It encourages users to select estimators based on problem-specific characteristics or practical outcomes \end{remark}
+It encourages users to select estimators based on problem-specific characteristics or practical outcomes. \end{remark}